 Act reference: FA(Admin)Act section 33 Request, section 34 Form of request, section 35 Request may be withdrawn or varied

 Upon receipt of an application for an FTB advance, an assessment of the individual's ability to afford the applicable rate reduction is made considering their current income and expenses.
 When there is a question about the individual's capacity to afford the rate reduction following receipt of an advance, a discussion should occur.
-The purpose of the discussion is to satisfy the FAO that an application considered 'doubtful' would not result in the applicant suffering hardship during the advance repayment period.
+The purpose of the discussion is to satisfy Centrelink that an application considered 'doubtful' would not result in the applicant suffering hardship during the advance repayment period.

 A discussion should generally occur when: